Nerwyn/android-tv-card/README.md

 As an alternative to the normal tap, hold, and double tap actions, buttons can also be used in a momentary mode.
 Configuring this option disables the normal tap, hold, and double tap actions.

-`momentary_start_action` is fired when you first press down on a button (or center of touchpad). `momentary_end_action` is fired when you release the button or touchpad and is only fired if `momentary_start_action` is configured.
-If you wish to only fire an action on button release you can set the `momentary_start_action` action to none.
+`momentary_start_action` is fired when you first press down on a button (or center of touchpad). `momentary_end_action` is fired when you release the button or touchpad.
+While these are meant to be used together you can use one or the other.

 ```yaml
 custom_actions: